 This isn’t a welcome email that you get when you sign up for their newsletter.
-Actually, I think I received it about 2 months after I subscribed, so this shows that the company is actively seeking feedback through surveys and that it’s pretty recent.
+Actually, I think I received it about 2 months after I subscribed.
+So this shows that the company is actively seeking feedback through surveys and that it’s pretty recent.
 I love this simple survey and it works for a few reasons:

-- It’s a one-click survey with only two response.
+- It’s a one-click survey with only two responses.
 This makes it very easy for the user to click on a response and provide their feedback.
 I’m pretty sure they get a high response rate due to the native embed.

 Buffer makes it super easy to share any page you’re reading.
 You can keep your Buffer topped up and they automagically share them for you through the day.
 It’s a very simple yet powerful social media marketing tool that I use on a daily basis.

-With that said, every customer-driven company takes customer feedback extremely seriously.
+Every customer-driven company takes customer feedback extremely seriously.
 Buffer pumps out new product features all the time and they use a typical “product-market fit survey” to determine whether or not their feature will have a demand.
 It’s a great way to validate a product feature.
 The survey that they usually send out looks like this.

 - Very simple and helps Buffer validate their product.
-As a rising company with new features coming out all the time, you’re always guessing whether or not this is a “Must have” feature.
-If you notice that most people will be very disappointed without this feature, then you know you have a “Must have” feature.
+As a rising company with new features coming out all the time, you’re always guessing whether or not this is a “must have” feature.
+If you notice that most people will be very disappointed without this feature, then you know you have a “must have” feature.